LucaTedeschini/2048_Game_AI_CPP/README.md

 When requested, input the number of pieces to add and their position (expressed in coords X and Y, with (0,0) being on top left and (4,4) on bottom right)

-# Max score
-with this naive algorithm the AI can reach up to 80K in score however in the second version, an optimization was added that increased maximum score all the way to 130k

 # Credits
 All credits goes to AnasImloul, I have just added user inputs in the program routine